TKomericki/Rhetos-wiki/Action-concept.md

 ### How to avoid circular dependencies between the external class and the generated object model (ServerDom)

+> NOTE: This section describes an issue that occurs on applications that use old Rhetos build process with DeployPackages.
+New application with Rhetos CLI (Rhetos.MSBuild) should implement the custom classes directly in the application, thus avoiding any circular dependencies between the custom classes and generated source from DSL scripts.

 The examples above work only for external classes that do not reference the generated object model (ServerDom).
-If the external class referenced the ServerDom, and the Action references the class, this would result with a circular dependency between the dlls.
+If the external class referenced the ServerDom, and the Action references the class, this would result with a circular dependency between the DLLs.

 In such situations, one of the dependencies needs to be removed.
 There are two options: